agbofred/agbofred.github.io/Spring_2024/Lecture/slides/Ch_review_3.md

 - Final exam last for 2 hours
     - Will be partially open exam.
 Same rules as midterm 1 exams
     - Basically covers
-        - functions (program Reading/tracing)
+        - functions (program reading/tracing)
         - expressions and data representations
         - data structures: strings, lists, dictionary, tuple, reading and writing files
 		- Asymptotic time complexity of algorithms
         - simple functions for interactive graphics.
-    - Go over the PS and Class Notes, Practice questions (to be posted today)
+    - Go over the PS and Class Notes, Practice questions

-## Final Exam Arrengement
-- Practice questions are posted on Canvas week 16 (did not cover all the topics)
+	- Practice questions will be posted today on Canvas week 16 (did not cover all the topics!)
 	- strongly recommend that you attend the session this week and ask questions where you're confused
 	- Do well to carefully ***read and follow all instruction***.

 ## CH-10: Tuple
 - In Python, the simplest strategy for representing a record uses the built-in type _tuple_